-Equipment breakdowns are more than just inconvenient, they can bring your business operations to a standstill and lead to significant financial losses.
+Equipment breakdowns are more than just inconvenient; they can bring your business operations to a standstill and lead to significant financial losses.
 For manufacturers, whose daily operations depend on the seamless function of specialized machinery, understanding and managing the risks associated with equipment breakdowns is essential.
-Yet, many businesses are unaware of the insurance coverage options available or the full scope of benefits these policies can provide.
+Yet, many businesses are unaware of the insurance coverage options or the full benefits these policies can provide.

 We explore what manufacturers need to know about equipment breakdowns, what to expect from your insurance company, and what to look for in coverage to ensure your operations stay on track.